 I see my domain like a house.
 My house holds my physical body, my thoughts, my feelings, my desires, my needs and wants.
 I have a right to all of these.
 My domain also includes my right to express myself, to have autonomy and agency, to speak, to make choices, to feel pleasure.

-The most widespread and acceptable form of relationship dynamic which consists of 2 people.
+The most widespread and acceptable form of relationship dynamic consists of 2 people.

 A dyad relationship can be monogamous or multigamous, in that it can be exclusive, or both people may have other partners outside of this relationship.
-It contrasts with Triad, Quad or other multi-partner dynamics.
+It contrasts with Triad, Quad or other multi-partner dynamics such as polycules.

 A Polyamorous relationship dynamic without hierarchy where no partner is prioritised over another.
 This dynamic works best if everyone involved lives on their own or if everyone cohabits together.
 Nesting partners may end up in a descriptive hierarchy but still work to uphold egalitarian principles.